 Maude Lebois is a partner in the International Arbitration practice.

-She has 15 years of experience advising on arbitration and projects worldwide, with a particular focus on Africa.
+She has over 15 years of experience advising on arbitration and projects worldwide, with a particular focus on Africa.
 She has represented States, State-owned entities and companies in international commercial and investment treaty arbitrations, ad hoc (including under UNCITRAL Rules) and under the Rules of the ICC and ICSID.
 An important part of Maude’s work also consists of contract and claim management within the firm’s construction practice.

 Maude features in Who’s Who Legal: Arbitration – Future Leaders 2019, which notes that she “is a well-recognised name in the French arbitration market where she stands out for her impressive work handling Africa-related disputes.”
 She is recognized as a “next generation lawyer” in The Legal 500: Algeria – Foreign Firms 2019.
 She also features in Jeune Afrique’s ranking of the 50 most influential business lawyers in francophone Africa in 2018.